• Skip to primary navigation

 Fresh peaches add just the right touch of sweetness to these tender, juicy pork chops.

 Natalie wanted to know why we don’t eat pork chops more.
-I blame it on Mike, when he was in the Navy, many years ago, they had overcooked pork chops a lot so it’s not his first choice.
-However, he has decided he now loves them when baked with peaches.
+I blame it on Mike.
+When he was in the Navy, many years ago, they had overcooked pork chops a lot, so it’s not his first choice.
+However, I have convinced him to give them a try and now my pork chop hater loves them.

 You can prep these in less than 10 minutes.
 All you have to do is slice the peaches, leaving the skins on and toss with olive oil, salt and pepper.
 That’s it!
 The flavors are great even though you’re just using salt and pepper.